-The report ZeEUS eBus Report An overview of electric buses in Europe (ZeEUS project, 2016) gathers the specifications of numerous models of electric buses, including warranty periods.
-According to this report, the suppliers of LiFePO4 batteries usually offer warranty periods ranging from 2 to 5 years, being 4-5 years the most frequent period.
-There is less data of Lithium Nickel Manganese Cobalt Oxide (LiNiMnCoO2 or NMC) batteries, which range from 2 to 6 years.
+The report ZeEUS eBus Report An overview of electric buses in Europe (ZeEUS project, 2017) gathers the specifications of numerous models of electric buses, including warranty periods.
+According to this report, the suppliers of LiFePO $4$ batteries usually offer warranty periods ranging from 2 to 5 years, being 4-5 years the most frequent period.
+There is less data of Lithium Nickel Manganese Cobalt Oxide (LiNiMnCoO $2$ or NMC) batteries, which range from 2 to 6 years.
 Lithium titanate batteries show higher warranty periods, up to 15 years, and graphene ultracapacitors from 8 to 11 years.
 Other suppliers offer tailored warranties depending on the leasing contract, and which may include performance monitoring over an agreed timeframe.

-ZeEUS report displays very clearly the current EU market of electric buses: the uptake of electric buses has increased in the last years, but the context is still transitional and the transport providers are on a learning curve.
-A minimum warranty criterion expressed in too rigid terms could jeopardise the development of new technologies and materials in a market not yet mature.
-The criterion proposal is therefore removed due to the lack of data and the counterproductive effects that a wrong market signal would entail.
-This would also apply to waste collection vehicles
+The ZeEUS report displays very clearly the current EU market of electric buses: the uptake of electric buses has increased in the last years, but the context is still transitional and the transport providers are on a learning curve.
+A minimum warranty criterion expressed in too rigid terms could jeopardise the development of new technologies and materials in a not yet mature market.
+However, a stakeholder disagreed with the withdrawal of the battery criteria, since they are a crucial element in the total cost of ownership of the electric vehicles.
+It was highlighted that all contracts require a minimum warranty of the batteries.
+Given that it is not possible to set specific criteria that represent all types of buses, technologies and duty cycles, the information provided by the ZeEUS report is included as information to set the terms of the warranties.

-6 CATEGORY 4: BUS SERVICES
+6 CATEGORY 4: PUBLIC BUS SERVICES

-This category covers the purchase of buses services using M2 and M3 vehicles by Directive 2007/46.
-They comprise:
+This category covers the purchase of public bus services using M2 and M3 vehicles by Directive 2007/46.